-D. Judicial Review of the detention order
+D. Procedural safeguards and judicial Review of the detention order

-,
+-,

-Indicators: }
+Indicators:

-- Is there an automatic review of the lawfulness of detention?
-X Yes ☐ No
+- Is there an automatic review of the lawfulness of detention? ⊠ Yes □ No

-According to Article 93 2000 Aliens Act the asylum seeker is entitled to lodge an appeal at any moment the asylum seeker is detained on basis of Article 6 2000 Aliens Act.
+According to Article 93 of the 2000 Aliens Act the asylum seeker is entitled to lodge an appeal at any moment the asylum seeker is detained on the basis of Article 6 of the 2000 Aliens Act.